Namibia'sZambezi Region

 Wildlife

 The region is one of the few places where one can still enjoy an authentic wilderness experience.
 There are hardly any fences.
 Indigenous animals still follow their historic migratory routes.
-With unmatched biodiversity due to all the different biomes, the number of species is mind-blowing.
-Elephants still wade through rivers alongside hippos and crocodiles.
-Rare antelope species such as sitatunga, red lechwe, roan, and sable occur here, and it also serves as a sanctuary for rare and endangered species like the African wild dog.
-Other predators include lion, brown hyena, spotted hyena, leopard, caracal, and cheetah.
+With unmatched biodiversity due to all the different biomes, the number of species is remarkable.
+Elephant still wade through rivers alongside hippo and crocodile.
+Rare antelope such as sitatunga, red lechwe, roan and sable occur here, and it also serves as a sanctuary for rare and endangered species like the African wild dog.
+Other predators include lion, brown hyena, spotted hyena, leopard, caracal and cheetah.

-Buffalo, giraffe, zebra, reedbuck, oribi, tsessebe, duiker, impala, and puku also graze in the area.
-Similarly, the Caprivi is a paradise for any bird watcher, with more than 450 bird species.
+Buffalo, giraffe, zebra, reedbuck, oribi, tsessebe, duiker, impala and puku also occur in the area.
+Similarly, the Zambezi Region is a paradise for any birdwatcher, with more than 450 bird species.
 The western reaches of the Bwabwata Park have been proclaimed an internationally important bird area, supporting globally threatened bird species.
 It is also an avian diversity hotspot.
-Alluring birds in the area include the Barret owlet, Bennett's woodpecker, white-backed night heron, African skipper, African pygmy-goose, and Southern ground hornbill, to name a few.
+Alluring birds in the area include the barred owlet, Bennett's woodpecker, white-backed night heron, African skimmer, African pygmy-goose and southern ground hornbill, to name a few.
 The area is a popular fishing destination, where anglers target highly predatory tiger fish.

 Vegetation & Terrain

-The Kalahari Desert covers over 900 000 km2, including the most significant part of Botswana and South Africa, Namibia, Zambia, Zimbabwe, and Angola.
-The Caprivi Strip lies at the bottom of the Kalahari Basin, halfway between the Atlantic and Indian oceans.
-Although classified as part of the semi-desert, the strip is the wettest region of Namibia, and floods occur regularly in the floodplains.
-The area includes biomes such as marshes, riverine forests, mopane woodland, deciduous woodland, dense savanna, and dunes.
+The Kalahari Desert covers over 900,000 km², including the most significant part of Botswana and South Africa, Namibia, Zambia, Zimbabwe and Angola.
+The Zambezi Region lies at the bottom of the Kalahari Basin, halfway between the Atlantic and Indian oceans.
+Although classified as part of the semidesert, the area is the wettest region of Namibia, and floods occur regularly in the floodplains.
+The area includes biomes such as marshes, riverine forests, mopane woodland, deciduous woodland, dense savanna and dunes.
 Generally, flat terrain and lush vegetation characterize the area as opposed to the western tree-and-shrub savannas of the more arid desert regions.

 The Bwabwata National Park's vegetation is best described as deciduous woodlands.
 The Mudumu National Park contains savanna and mopane forest, and the Nkasa Rupara National Park is known for its wetlands and marshes.
-The subtropical features and the presence of the Chobe, Okavango, Zambezi, and Kwando rivers allow a multitude of trees species, such as the mopane, acacia, Zambezi teak, copalwood, and leadwood, to prosper along the riverbanks and the plains.
+The subtropical features and the presence of the Chobe, Okavango, Zambezi and Kwando rivers allow a multitude of tree species, such as mopane, acacia, Zambezi teak, copalwood and leadwood, to prosper along the riverbanks and the plains.

 Activities

-The Caprivi Strip allows for various methods of pristine game viewing, such as game drives through the parks, bush walks accompanied by experienced rangers, and game viewing by boat.
+The Zambezi Region allows for various methods of pristine game viewing, such as game drives through the parks, bush walks accompanied by experienced rangers, and game viewing by boat.
 You can also view animals from the comfort of the various lodges along the riverbanks.
 Water-based activities such as sunset cruises and canoeing are great ways to view the area and unwind.
-Houseboats on the rivers and fishing in the area is a popular pastimes.
-Trips on the traditional mokoro boats (made from the trunks of indigenous trees) accompanied by knowledgeable guides make for unique experiences.
+Houseboats on the rivers and fishing in the area are popular pastimes.
+Trips on traditional mokoro boats (made from the trunks of indigenous trees) accompanied by knowledgeable guides make for unique experiences.

 Birding is exceptional.
 Hiking activities are also available in some of the areas.
 It is, however, best to avoid wandering off by yourself, especially in riverine areas.
-Hippos are common and highly aggressive and territorial.
+Hippo is common and highly aggressive and territorial.
 Namibia is one of the top destinations for stargazing, as the night sky is generally cloudless, so be sure to lie down and experience the marvels of our solar system.